F. G. Clark Center

-F. G. Clark Activity Center is a 7,500-seat multi-purpose arena in Baton Rouge, Louisiana, that opened in 1975.
+The F. G. Clark Activity Center is a 7,500-seat multi-purpose arena in Baton Rouge, Louisiana, that opened in 1975.
 It is home to two Southern University basketball teams, the Southern Jaguars and Southern Lady Jaguars.
 The arena also holds concerts and other events.

 The arena is named for Dr. Felton Grandison Clark, who was the second president of Southern University after it had been designated as a land-grant college, serving from 1938 to 1969.